Fanta0990/WHSTechNotes/journal.md

 # March 17, 2025
 I have interactions with technology by using them to start up rides at my work.
 It could of been a screen, an example being 4D theater or 2 buttons on a consel like at carousel.
 It helped me do my job.
 I cannot connect anything i used for work for school.

+# March 24, 2025
+During march madness,James scott had to weaar a face mask during the game which lead to wide cerculation of why he had the ugly thing on.
+He used engineering technology to have someon make the mask becuase he had a type of surgery to fix a injury and he didnt want to break it again leading for the mask to be made to protect his mouth and face.